BingqingShan/SI507-HW6/README.md

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

 While as said on class that once I select and copy paste the "University of Michigan", there will be "go blue" sentence pop up.
 So I looked back into the code of this part to see how it worked and figured out actually there is a function called copyFunction() which will run once the "li" tag gets coped.
-The javascript part of this function is written in a way to select "#cheer" and write the words that we want to show there.
+The javascript part of this function is written in a way to select the part which has id "#cheer" and write the words that we want to show there.
 So I used the same idea and made it happen on McGill University with a new function which is quite similar to the original one but show the word "O Canada" instead.